ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 #### Further escalation requirements

-The decisions to escalate an incident irrespective of its impact up through the chain from ITSO, MoJ SIRO, DSO, and above \(possible to Ministerial level\) may include the following factors:
+The decisions to escalate an incident irrespective of its impact up through the chain from ITSO, MoJ SIRO, DSO, and higher \(possible to Ministerial level\) may include the following factors:

 -   Issues of national security;